-Unsupervised discovery of objects from a scene is a challenging problem, as the notion of what an object refers to may be hard to parse without any extra context.
-Many existing approaches \cite{greff2017nem, greff2019iodine, burgess2019monet, goyal2019recurrent, slot-attention, goyal2020object, goyal2021neural, ke2021systematic, goyal2021coordination, singh2022illiterate} learn a set of slots to represent objects.
-Each slot is a fixed size vector.
-Most of these approaches use a reconstruction loss coupled with certain architectural biases that depend on visual cues to learn to segment objects into slots.
-There has been work that uses other auxiliary cues for supervision such as optical flow \cite{kipf2021conditional} and depth prediction \cite{elsayed2022savi}.
-Architectural priors may not be always reliable and hence may not scale to real-world data while relying on auxiliary information such as optical flow and motion is not feasible since many datasets and scenes do not come with this information.
-Instead, the proposed approach relies on explicitly enforcing coherence and consistency between the representations of the visual features (obtained from a neural encoder like convolutional or transformer-based encoder) and the learned slots.
-The proposed approach is simple and flexible, and it can be integrated into any slot-based object-discovery method.
+The unsupervised discovery of objects from a scene poses a challenging problem, as determining what an object refers to can be difficult to parse without additional context.
+Many existing approaches \citep{greff2017nem, greff2019iodine, burgess2019monet, goyal2019recurrent, slot-attention, goyal2020object, goyal2021neural, ke2021systematic, goyal2021coordination, singh2022illiterate} learn a set of slots to represent objects, where each slot is a fixed-size vector.
+Most of these approaches use a reconstruction loss combined with specific architectural biases that rely on visual cues to segment objects into slots.
+Some work has utilized other auxiliary cues for supervision, such as optical flow \citep{kipf2021conditional} and depth prediction \citep{elsayed2022savi}.
+However, architectural priors may not always be reliable and hence may not scale to real-world data.
+Relying on auxiliary information like optical flow and motion is not feasible since many datasets and scenes lack this information.
+To address these limitations, we augment existing slot-based methods with two auxiliary objectives called 'cycle consistency' objectives